A guide to invoicing when you’re self-employed

 How to create an invoice

-Nowadays it is simpler than ever to create and send invoices, especially given the number of different accounting software and services available, like ANNA Money and Xero.
+A much easier option is to use accounting software and services like ANNA Money and Xero.
 These generate invoices for you and also take away the hassle of chasing payments.
 These programmes are great because they can:

 - Take away the need to manually create invoices and input information